 It is important for your safety and enjoyment that you match your canopy with your ability and weight.
-Performance Designs canopies are built in several models that span a wide range of canopy surface area.
-Any canopy's descent rate and forward speed increases as the weight it is carrying - the so-called suspended weight - increases.
+PV canopies are built in several models that span a wide range of canopy surface area.
+Any canopy's descent rate and forward speed increases as the weight it is carrying - the so called exit weight - increases.
 The canopy also becomes more responsive as forward speed increases.
-It also reacts more radically when it is stalled or tuned.
+It also reacts more radically when it is stalled or turned.